How to File for Divorce In Oregon

 You can file for divorce in Oregon if:

-- Your spouse and you were married in Oregon, then you can file for divorce, so long as either of you is a resident of Oregon when the divorce case began.
+- Your spouse and you were married in Oregon, so long as either of you is a resident of Oregon when the divorce case began.
 It does not matter how long you’ve lived in Oregon, as long as it is currently your place of residence.

 - Your spouse and you were married outside of Oregon, then one spouse at least should have lived in Oregon for a minimum of 6 months before you can file for divorce.